 While average homes in Texas are reasonably priced, saving a 20% down payment is just not feasible for many would-be home buyers.
 If you don’t quite reach this hefty down payment requirement, there are some Texas-specific assistantship programs that can help you make homeowner ship a reality.

 You might also try speaking to a mortgage lender to determine whether you qualify for an FHA loan or another loan type that allows you to make a down payment of as little as 3%.

-In addition to making sure you have an adequate down payment and a healthy credit score, it’s essential to examine your budget before you buy a house.
+In addition to making sure you have an adequate down payment and a healthy credit score, it’s essential to examine your budget before you buy a house in Texas.

 While your mortgage lender will give you an official breakdown of your payments when you take out a mortgage, it is always a good plan to calculate how much home you can afford before you start searching.

 It is best to get pre-approved for a mortgage before putting an offer on a home.
 Sellers will be more attracted to buyers who can demonstrate their credit worthiness and financial commitment to purchasing a home, and buyers with mortgage pre-approval can feel more confident in their offers.

 Finding a trusted mortgage lender at this stage is crucial.
 While there are many self-service mortgage companies available online, working with a mortgage professional in person can facilitate the process from pre-approved to full approval, and can be improve the purchasing process.

 4. Work with a Mortgage Professional – While Getting a Home in Texas